WICG/entries-api/README.md

 ## What is this?

-This specification attempts to document the `Entry`, `FileEntry` and `DirectoryEntry` types and related entry points that allow scripts access to the contents of directories made available to web pages by drag-and-drop operations in Google Chrome and other web browsers that
+This specification attempts to document the `FileEntry` and `DirectoryEntry` types and related entry points that allow scripts access to the contents of directories made available to web pages by drag-and-drop operations in Google Chrome and other web browsers that